dhulke/DhulkeeCoursera/README.md

-Obviously there are several improvements I intend to make, such as an option to download other resources, compact all the videos at the end of the download and to worn in background.
+Obviously there are several improvements I intend to make, such as an option to download other resources, compact all the videos at the end of the download and to work in background.
 In the future I intend to port this code the Android platform.

 ## Contact